-- (b) An employee is eligible for orthodontic services under Plan C after 12 months participation in the plan.
-Effective January 1, 2017, orthodontic services are subject to a lifetime maximum payment of \$3,500 per patient. - (c) Coverage will cease 30 days after an employee's employment ends. - (d) Eligibility for coverage under the plan for minor dependent children will end upon reaching age 19 unless the dependent child is in full-time attendance at a post-secondary educational institution.
+(b) An employee is eligible for orthodontic services under Plan C after 12 months participation in the plan.
+Orthodontic services are subject to a lifetime maximum payment of \$3,500 per patient.

+- (c) Coverage will cease 30 days after an employee's employment ends. - (d) Eligibility for coverage under the plan for minor dependent children will end upon reaching age 19 unless the dependent child is in full-time attendance at a post-secondary educational institution.